NikolayNN/LogAnalysis/readme.txt

 Log message format:
 2017-09-01 01:11:06 | UserName | Custom Log Message

-There are the next command available:
+There are the next commands available:

 help
 for help